LuanDalmazo/LuanDalmazo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a project for blood donors with my friends.
 - 🖥️ I'm an undergraduate student of Biomedical Informatics at Universidade Federal do Paraná.
-- 🖥️ I have a certificate in Analysis and Systems development.
-- 🤖 I'm part of a robotic team at UFPR.

 <div style="display: inline_block"><br>
   <img align="center" alt="Luan-Py" height="30" width="90" src="https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white">